Finding academic sources for your literature review

 ||youth NOT adult|

-Watch or read the below to see how to put together a search using boolean operators:
+Watch or read the resources below to see how to put together a search using boolean operators:

 Test your knowledge of boolean operators with the activity below.

-For this assessment you will need to use academic sources.
-Academic or scholarly is an umbrella term for several different kinds of authoritative and credible sources including peer reviewed articles, some books and resources known as ‘grey literature’.
+For this assessment, you will need to use academic sources.
+Academic, or scholarly, is an umbrella term for several kinds of authoritative and credible sources including peer reviewed articles, some books and resources known as "grey literature".